Find the IP Address of any Domain Name

 Users can also perform a reverse DNS lookup.
 This uses pointer records to query an IP address to find a hostname.
 It essentially finds the "name" of IP addresses.
 Some IP addresses will not return a domain name if multiple domains are associated with a given IP address.

 Do a reverse IP lookup to check DNS and find your IP's domain.
-If you want to find your own IP, the What Is My IP homepage shows you your IP along with all the related IP details.
+You can also find your own IP.
+The What Is My IP homepage shows you your IP along with all the related IP details.

 How does a DNS lookup work?